PubInv/PubInv/ideas/Immature Ideas.md

 ## Idea: Oscillatory cryotherapy and heat machine (probably done)

 I'm sure somebody has had this idea, but a "pad" that oscillated relatively rapidly (say 60 seconds) between ice cold and very warm could be a pleasant therapeutic device.
 I suspect this alreayd exists.
 Certainly the principle is not new, it would just be the implementation that would matter.

+## Idea: A low-battery Buzzer for the Arduino

+Today I ran down a 9V battery leaving it plugged into my Arduino.
+Although there are lots of things you can do to decrease power, they are a little cumbersome.
+But in anycase you will always run out of battery power eventually.
+The Arduino allows you to read its own power voltage.
+Most batteries have an approximately flat but slightly decreasing voltage as they age.
+The Arduino UNO has an on-board voltage regulator.
+Either reading the input voltage to the regulator (might require a circuit) or the regulated voltage would give you SOME warning that you could hook up to a buzzer.

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br /><span xmlns:dct="http://purl.org/dc/terms/" href="http://purl.org/dc/dcmitype/Text" property="dct:title" rel="dct:type">PIFAH: Immature Ideas</span> by <a xmlns:cc="http://creativecommons.org/ns#" href="https://github.com/PIFAH/PIFAH" property="cc:attributionName" rel="cc:attributionURL">Robert L. Read</a> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.<br />Based on a work at <a xmlns:dct="http://purl.org/dc/terms/" href="https://github.com/PIFAH/PIFAH" rel="dct:source">https://github.com/PIFAH/PIFAH</a>.